 When and where is the concert?
 Is there a charge for the concert?

 The concert will be held at Rolling Hills Church in the evening on Monday, August 2nd, 2021 (exact time TBA).
-The concert is free of charge!
+There will be a $5 suggested donation for the concert.
+This donation will go directly to helping to fund next year's Brass Camp!

 Why do I need to fill out a medical form?